Can Generation Z put the brakes on fast fashion? Alex Crumbie investigates.

 - We can lobby for sustainability to feature more highly in the curriculum.
 Particularly in PSHE, Textiles, and Design and Technology subjects.

 At home, we can live by example and demonstrate our commitment to slowing down fashion:

 - Repair or reuse clothes wherever possible.
 We can teach children how to sew and mend clothes

 - Replace items only when necessary and only buy what you need

 - Shop second-hand wherever possible

 - Give outgrown children’s clothes away and accept those offered to you

 - Give clothes that no longer fit to charity for resale or recycling

-- If you need to buy new clothes, buy from ethical retailers who are committed to sustainable production – see the Ethical Consumer product guide for a full list of the fairest brands
+- If you need to buy new clothes, buy from ethical retailers who are committed to sustainable production.

-- Get involved at protests and support organisations who are fighting the slow fashion revolution – such as Greenpeace and Fashion Revolution
+- Get involved at protests and support organisations who are fighting the slow fashion revolution.
+These include Greenpeace and Fashion Revolution

 We’d love to hear how you are making an impact and driving action.
 Comment below to share your ideas with other readers.